-Many of the services DSS funds are accessed through a Needs Assessment and Service Co-ordination (NASC) service.
-NASCs are organisations contracted to the DSS, which work with disabled people to help identify their needs and to outline what disability support services are available.
+Most of the services we fund are accessed through a Needs Assessment and Service Co-ordination (NASC) service.
+There are 16 NASCs located across New Zealand.
+NASCs work with disabled people to help identify their disability support needs and to outline what supports are available.
 They allocate Ministry-funded support services and assist with accessing other supports.

 Services we fund include home help, assistance with personal cares and supported living in individual or group homes, as well as the provision of equipment (such as wheelchairs) and modifications to housing and vehicles.
 Disability Support Services also funds breaks for carers and respite services.